leafo/luajit-geoip/README.md

 local geoip = require "geoip"
 ```

 GeoIP has support for many different database types.
-At the moment, this librar
+The available lookup
-will automatically load the databases available in the system location when
+databases are automatically loaded from the system location.
-first trying to look up an address.

 Only the country and ASNUM databases are supported.
 Feel free to create a pull
 request with support for more.